open-edge-insights/eii-core/README.md

                             created.
 Eg: python3 builder.py -v 6 (default:
                             1)
         -d OVERRIDE_DIRECTORY, --override_directory OVERRIDE_DIRECTORY
-                            Optional directory consisting of of benchmarking
+                            Optional directory consisting of benchmarking
                             configs to be present in each app directory.
 Eg: python3 builder.py -d benchmarking (default:
                             None)
 ```

-### Generate consolidated files for all applicable EII services
+### Generate consolidated files for all applicable OEI services

-Using the builder tool, EII auto-generates configuration files that are required for deploying the EII services on single or multiple nodes.
-The builder tool auto-generates the consolidated files by getting the relevant files from the EII service directories that are required for different EII use-cases.
-The builder tool parses the top level directories under the `IEdgeInsights` directory to generate the consolidated files.
+Using the Builder tool, OEI auto-generates the configuration files that are required for deploying the OEI services on a single or multiple nodes.
+The Builder tool auto-generates the consolidated files by getting the relevant files from the OEI service directories that are required for different OEI use-cases.
+The Builder tool parses the top-level directories under the `IEdgeInsights` directory to generate the consolidated files.

 The following table shows the list of consolidated files and their details: